An HI story of galaxies in Abell 2626 and beyond: deficiency in A2626 and the Swarm galaxies

-In the middle panel of Fig. \ref{fig:HIdef_plot2}, we have again plotted \hi deficiency vs. projected distance from the center of A2626 for the \hi detected galaxies, with a colour coding according to the offset (in units of kpc) of the \hi centers of those galaxies with respect to the optical centers.
-The filled and open circles are non-substructure and substructure galaxies respectively.
+In the middle panel of Fig. \ref{fig:HIdef_plot2}, we again plot the \hi deficiency vs projected distance from the centre of A2626 for the \hi -detected galaxies.
+The colour-coding follows the offset (in units of kiloparsec) of the \hi centres of these galaxies with respect to the optical centres.
+The filled and open circles are non-substructure and substructure galaxies, respectively.
 There is no correlation between \hi deficiency and \hi offset for the galaxies in A2626.
-This implies that the \hi deficient galaxies are not necessarily \hi offset and vise versa.
+This implies that the \hi -deficient galaxies do not necessarily have \hi offset discs and vice versa. \textbf{\hi deficiency and \amod}